geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 second off-time, followed by a two-second negative on-time before a final two second off-time.

+This pattern for the current source is necessary because a voltage measurement when the current is off will be non-zero in many situations.
+Naturally occuring potentials are called spontaneous or self potentials (SP), and they are usually caused by electrochemical activity in the ground.
+From the point of view of DC resistivity surveys, SP voltages are noise because measured voltages must be caused by the source current only.
+A 50% duty cycle reversing square wave aids to remove the (poorly known) SP signals.

 When no chargeable material is present in the ground, the corresponding voltage curve will mirror that of the current curve.
+..
 The positive and negative on-times are done so that any self-potential in the ground due to natural telluric currents, or currents induced by changing mangetic fields in the atmosphere, will be cancelled out.
 Generally many cycles of the current waveform are transmitted into the ground in order to stack many receiver voltage curves to reduce noise in the data.

 .. figure:: images/txwave.gif
         :figwidth: 40%